stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/analyses/upstream-analysis/README.md

 - `snRNA`: min_genes = 300 (nFeature_RNA (genes detected))
            min_count = 500 (nCount_RNA (UMIs detected))
            mtDNA_pct_default = 5 (ideally 1; Percent Mitochondrial)

-### (2) Estimating and filtering out ambient mRNA (`empty droplets`)

-[SoupX](https://cran.r-project.org/web/packages/SoupX/vignettes/pbmcTutorial.html) profiles “the soup”, i.e., collection of cell-free mRNAs floating in the input solution.
-The soup looks different for each input solution and strongly resembles the expression pattern obtained by summing all the individual cells.

-SoupX calculates `Cell-specific contamination fraction` (Estimate (or manually set) the contamination fraction, the fraction of UMIs originating from the background, in each cell) and infers a `corrected expression matrix` (Correct the expression of each cell using the ambient mRNA expression profile and estimated contamination).

-The CellRanger output from the `cellranger-analysis` module is used for this step.
- -  Contamination summary table and Cell-specific contamination fraction plot are generated.

 ### (3) Estimating and filtering out doublets